Implementing Corrosion Control in a Publishing Company's Data Center

 Published : 21 Jul 2025

-A leading company in the Book and Periodical Publishing industry operates a 24x7x365 data centre that supports digital content management, subscription services, and archival storage.
+A leading company in the book and periodical publishing industry operates a 24x7x365 data centre that supports digital content management, subscription services, and archival storage.
 Given the critical nature of its IT infrastructure, the company required an air purification system to prevent and control corrosion-related issues in the data centre.

 The data centre began experiencing corrosion-related issues, which posed a serious threat to its critical IT infrastructure.
-The presence of airborne contaminants and corrosive gases along with harsh service conditions, such as high humidity, temperature variations were accelerating the deterioration of electronic components and frequent pre mature failure of equipment was registered.
+The presence of airborne contaminants and corrosive gases along with harsh service conditions, such as high humidity and temperature variations were accelerating the deterioration of electronic components and frequent pre mature failure of equipment was registered.
 This led to concerns about unexpected downtime, and rising maintenance and repair costs due to warranty rejection.
 Given the continuous operation of the facility, it was crucial to implement a solution that could effectively monitor and control corrosion, ensuring seamless function and protecting the warranty by maintaining the required service conditions.

 To assess the extent of corrosion, corrosion monitoring was conducted to gather initial data for further evaluation.
 And the resultant parameters were: